When Can Babies Have Peanut Butter And Other Allergens?

 But don’t worry.
 Often CMPA isn’t a forever thing.

 Research has shown that close to half of children diagnosed with CMPA will eventually outgrow milk allergy during childhood [15].
 This means that you can reintroduce cow’s milk at some point during your baby’s development.
-However in this case, it is best to do it under the supervision of your pediatrician.
+However, in this case, it’s best to do it under the supervision of your pediatrician.

 The safest alternatives for a baby diagnosed with CMPA [14] are: